nehaljwani/team.exiv2.org/book/IMaEA.md

 I don't know much about the image previews.
 Previews are usually JPEG encoded and have no metadata.
 Exiv2 has no code to edit previews in images.
 About all that I know about previews is that the library finds them and creates a vector of thumbnails.
 Like most of Andreas' code, the Preview code works well and has seldom required attention.

 There are significant challenges in finding the previews as manufacturers use a variety of techniques.
 In particular, they often store an offset to a preview in a makernote, or some other devious location.
-In consequence, it's almost impossible to re-write the file without the risk of loosing the preview.
+In consequence, it's almost impossible to re-write the file without the risk of losing the preview.
 This problem is compounded by the JPEG 64k limit in a single segment.
 Digital Cameras and Smart Phones are now a huge business and JPEG is the most popular image format.
 Regrettably, JPEG is a 30 year old standard which was conceived when dinosaurs roamed the earth.
 A global agreement to support Adobe's _**ad-hoc**_ JPEG extension could easily address this issue.
 The inertia of the industry is colossal.

 I find it incredible, yet unsurprising, that in an industry which talks about inovation and development can be so resistant to change.
 Small changes that would serve their industry.
 A friend of mine in Silicon Valley sat on a standards committee for video encoding.
 He told me about a meeting in which something absurd was proposed and he decided, although he seldom spoke, to speak against it.
 He couldn't let the issue pass.
 He said to me with a war-comic German accent.  _"So, I took zee lugar and I aimed carefully and I squeezed zee trigger.
 The bullet flew fast and straight and hit me between the eyes."_.
 The opposition he encountered was breathtaking.
 Craziness ends up in standards because of the politics of the Standards Committee.
 So that's how we end up with several different designs to enable Exif, ICC and XMP data to be chunked in a JPEG.
 And the mess with Lens Recognition.
 And the mess with hundreds of similar yet different image formats.